-ADD stuffed toys (Hay & Drager, 2010), but clear that this is toward the signalled category rather than compensatory

-“This supports models of speech perception in which linguistic and nonlinguistic information are intricately entwined.”
-(Hay & Drager, 2010)

-ADD Tanenhaus spatula work?

-This collection of findings opens the door for an expansion of causal compensation beyond co-articulation.
-The same framework might predict any cause which has a perceptible and characteristic effect on a talker’s speech to induce compensation.
-One such cause is an object in a talker’s mouth.
-A bite block, for example, has been found both to impact the acoustics of /s/ and /ʃ/ productions, as well as to elicit compensation both in production and perception (McFarland & Baum, 1995; Baum et al. 1996).
-The presence of a pen in the mouth could well serve a similar function, but has not to date been examined.
+The presence of a pen in the mouth could well serve a similar function, but has not to date been examined to date.

 A pen in the mouth has two visually apparent effects on the articulators during speech.
 The first of these is to increase the opening of the jaw and size of oral cavity (as the pen prevents the mouth from closing), and the second is to force lip rounding around the protruding end of the pen.
 As the size of the oral cavity opening and amount of air constriction are inversely related for fricatives, forced mouth opening is expected to lower spectral center of gravity.
-As discussed previously in the contexts of /ɹ/ and /u/, lip rounding is also expected (in English) to lower the spectral center of gravity for surrounding fricatives.
-These effects both predict fricatives produced with a pen in the mouth to be acoustically more ‘/ʃ/-like’, as /ʃ/ is the English fricative marked by lowest spectral center of gravity.
-Causal compensation for these visually apparent effects would manifest as listeners’ biasing their perception towards /s/ (against /ʃ/).
+Lip rounding is also expected (in English) to lower the spectral center of gravity for surrounding fricatives.
+As lower spectral center of gravity is one of the primary cues distinguishing /ʃ/ from /s/ in English (REF), both of these effects are predicted to make fricatives produced with a pen in the mouth acoustically more ‘/ʃ/-like’.
+If listeners compensate for either or both of these effects of the pen on articulation, it should bias their perception towards /s/ (against /ʃ/).

-The current study: